-Both the SX730 and the G85 have been discontinued, but can regularly be found used on eBay.
+Both the SX730 and the G85 have been discontinued, but can regularly be found used on ebay.
 The G85 was replaced by the Panasonic G95, while the SX730 was followed by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Panasonic G85 Manual.
+Further information on the features and operation of the SX730 and G85 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Panasonic G85 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX730 or the Panasonic G85 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon PowerShot SX730 HS:

 - More detail: Offers more megapixels (20.2 vs 15.8MP) with a 13% higher linear resolution.

 - Ready to shoot: Has a lens built-in, whereas the G85 requires a separate lens.

 - More compact: Is smaller (110x64mm vs 128x89mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the G85).

 - Easier travel charging: Can be conveniently charged via its USB port.